 “There will be terrible times in the last days.
 People will be lovers of themselves, lovers of money, boastful, proud...”
 2 Timothy 3:1-2

-And Meyer has twisted and perverted the teachings of Christ into just another tool to transform her followers into lovers of themselves too, just like Joyce.
+And Meyer has twisted and perverted the teachings of Christ into just another tool to transform her followers into lovers of themselves and money too, just like Joyce.

 Not surprisingly, after advocating in her book the “wonder working” power of self-love based, falsely, on the command to “love your neighbor as yourself”, Meyer never goes on to bother with the “love God” and “love your neighbor” that Christ taught.
 It’s not the life of loving God and loving others that’s the goal in Meyer’s book, but a life of God loving me and I loving myself.
 It’s all about “me”.
 Meyer writes;

 “Stop blaming yourself and feeling guilty, unworthy and unloved.
 Instead begin to say, ‘If God is for me, who can be against me?
 God loves me, and I love myself.
 Praise the Lord, I am free in Jesus’ name, amen.’ ” p 213

 But we are not free in Christ because we declare we are, any more than we are lottery winners because we declare we are –it is not our words that free us but Christ, the Word incarnate Himself, who does;

 “So if the Son sets you free, you will be free indeed.”
 John 8:36

 And the freedom that Christ brings is the result not of our self love but of his selflessness;